Twelve girls, 8 boys, 6 women killed in Connecticut school shooting

-NEWTOWN, Conn., Dec 15 (Reuters) - Twelve girls, eight boys and six adult women were killed in the shooting on Friday at the Sandy Hook Elementary School in Newtown, Connecticut, the state’s chief medical examiner said on Saturday.
+NEWTOWN, Connecticut (Reuters) - Twelve girls, eight boys and six adult women were killed in the shooting on Friday at the Sandy Hook Elementary School in Newtown, Connecticut, the state’s chief medical examiner said on Saturday.

 The children killed in the Connecticut school shooting were all 6 or 7 years old, H. Wayne Carver told reporters.